Stannonyos/Stanley-VBA/README.md

 Standardizing Values using Excel Macros by using mean and standard deviation.
+The Z-scores are very useful when detecting outliers in the data.
+For small sample a deviation from the of 2 standard deviations from the mean (95%) and for larger samples a standard deviation of 3 standard deviation from the mean (99%) can be used.